Bad Breath Treatment in London

 • Feeling too ashamed to pursue romantic connections

-However, there are some other more serious effects which could occur from bad breath, including a faster progression of gum disease or other oral health issues.
-Or, it could serve as a signifier of other more serious underlying health issues, which is why it’s always advised that you see your dentist as soon as you notice persistent bad breath that’s not going away with brushing.
+Halitosis could also serve as a signifier of other more serious underlying health issues, which is why it’s always advised that you see your dentist as soon as you notice persistent bad breath that’s not going away with brushing.

 Why choose LCCD for bad breath treatment in London?